English v. Trump

 Leandra English v.
 Donald Trump, et al., No. 1:17-cv-02534 (D.D.C.
 2017), was a lawsuit before the United States District Court for the District of Columbia.
 The plaintiff, Leandra English, alleged that the defendants, Donald Trump and Mick Mulvaney, violated 12 U.S.C. § 5491(b)(5)(B), a component of the Dodd–Frank Act of 2010, when President Trump appointed Mulvaney to be Acting Director of the Consumer Financial Protection Bureau (CFPB).

 English filed her lawsuit shortly after outgoing director Richard Cordray resigned, and she sought a temporary restraining order and a preliminary injunction to prevent Mulvaney from becoming the Acting Director of the CFPB.
-In July 2018, English resigned from the CFPB and voluntarily dismissed her lawsuit after Trump nominated Kathleen Kraninger to be the next Director.
+In July 2018, English resigned from the CFPB and voluntarily dismissed her lawsuit after Trump nominated Kathy Kraninger to be the next Director.

 Chronology

-On November 25, 2017, English was appointed Deputy Director of the CFPB by outgoing Director Richard Cordray, and according to Cordray that would make English the Acting Director after his resignation.
+On November 24, 2017, English was appointed Deputy Director of the CFPB by outgoing Director Richard Cordray, and according to Cordray that would make English the Acting Director after his resignation.
 That same evening, President Donald Trump appointed the Director of the Office of Management and Budget (OMB), Mick Mulvaney, as the Acting Director of the CFPB.

 On November 28, Judge Timothy J. Kelly denied the plaintiff's request for an emergency temporary restraining order.
 On December 6, 2017, English responded by filing a request seeking a preliminary injunction to install her as the CFPB's acting chief in place of Mulvaney.
 Judge Kelly heard arguments on the preliminary injunction on December 22.
 On January 11, 2018, Judge Kelly denied the injunction, affirming Mulvaney as Acting Director.

 Two days later, on January 12, English appealed to the U.S. Court of Appeals for the District of Columbia Circuit.